AlexArcPy/registrant/readme.md

 ### New functionality under consideration

-take each domain > list all tables/fcs that use this domain > list all fields that have this domain assigned > count rows using domain value group by code
+Take each domain > list all tables/fcs that use this domain > list all fields that have this domain assigned > count rows using domain value group by code

 #### Report design and contents